iancleary/local-ssh-config/README.md

 ![Hyper-V Manager Networking Tab](docs/assets/hyper-v-manager-networking-tab.png)

-> I currently use Ubuntu Servers, if you do to [several `apt` packages installed in the Virtual Machine, so that Hyper-V can report the IP Address](https://stackoverflow.com/a/72534742/13577666)
+> I currently use Ubuntu Servers, if you do too, [please install several `apt` packages in the Virtual Machine (so that Hyper-V can report the IP Address)](https://stackoverflow.com/a/72534742/13577666)

 🚨🚨 Hyper-V will not report the ip address until you do the above 🚨🚨